-Cosa Mesa is well known for its numerous restaurants, bars, and shopping which all draw a lot of foot traffic and residents.
+Southern California is well known for its variety of restaurants, bars, and shopping which all draw a lot of foot traffic and residents.

 Being hit by a car or truck, even a motorcycle, can cause serious injuries to a pedestrian who has no protection around them when an accident takes place.

-As the population continues to grow in Orange County (and in Bakersfield) it is inevitable that more and more pedestrian accidents will occur.
+As the population continues to grow in Kern County it is inevitable that more and more pedestrian accidents will occur.

-There are things you can do before and after a pedestrian accident in Bakersfield, so please read this entire article to get a better understanding of how the laws work to protect pedestrians in OC.
+There are things you can do before and after a pedestrian accident in Bakersfield, so please read this entire article to get a better understanding of how the laws work to protect pedestrians.

-If you were hit by an uninsured driver, a hit an run, or hit by a commercial truck, we can help.
+If you were hit by an uninsured driver, a hit and run, or hit by a commercial truck, we can help.

-Daniel Kim and his staff have years and years of experience representing pedestrian accident victims in Orange County.
+Daniel Kim and his staff have years and years of experience representing pedestrian accident victims in Kern County.

-In reality, pedestrians are hit (and sometimes killed) in Orange County everyday while walking in a crosswalk or pedestrian crossing.
+In reality, pedestrians are hit (and sometimes killed) in Bakersfield every day, while walking in a crosswalk or pedestrian crossing.